 - Institutional grants: These grants are specific to each school and are often lumped in with scholarships.
 Institutional grants do not need to be repaid.
 Contact your prospective institutions for more information.

 Like grants, scholarships are awarded to students and do not need to be repaid.
 However, they are often merit-based, meaning they are awarded to students who meet specific requirements: academic, artistic, athletic, cultural, ethnic, gender, religious, or another unusual characteristic.
 Scholarships are typically either privately- or state-funded, or institutional.

 What is work-study?

-Work-study is a federal program in which students work part-time for their schools (for example, at the school library or in a science lab) and, in return, earns money that can be applied to educational costs.
+Work-study is a federal program in which students work part-time for their schools (e.g., at the school library or in a science lab) and, in return, earn money that can be applied to their educational costs.
 Students must demonstrate financial need to be eligible for work-study.
 They will be paid at least federal minimum wage, but schools adhere to higher state minimum wages as well.
-There is a limit to how many hours students can work each week, so as not to interfere with their schoolwork.
+There is a limit to how many hours students can work each week so as not to interfere with their schoolwork.
 Work-study awards are given either in number of hours or dollar amounts that equate to how much a student can work in one academic year.

 Page last updated: 08/2017